Photo of Trinity College, Dublin, Ireland, from my own collection. 🙂

 I think the Temple Bar building is really old.
 It’s been all sorts of things in Ireland’s history, ranging from a church parish in Medieval times to a brothel in the 1700s.

-I found the statues commemorating the Great Famine haunting and fascinating.
-They are set up along the River Liffey.
+I found the statues commemorating the Great Famine along the River Liffey to be haunting and fascinating.
 One of the statues was a dog, but I it was hard to capture all of them at once.
 This is was my best shot…

-Of course you will also find some castles and castle-like structures.
-The Dublin Castle is famous, but I think it’s diminished greatly by the modern brick addition.
+Of course, you will also find some castles and castle-like structures.
+The Dublin Castle is famous, but I think the modern brick addition diminishes it greatly.
 So instead, I’ll share a photo a building I thought was especially lovely and castle-like (or maybe an actual castle?)

 I think mobile phone cameras are amazing these days.
-This was taken on my Galaxy S8….
+I took this photo on my Galaxy S8…

 I really, really dislike modern architecture.
 To really express how much I dislike it would take a whole lot more really, really….but I nevertheless took a picture of this stuff, because it seems sort of famous.

 It’s the most modern among the pedestrian bridges, with some hideous building behind it.
 For some reason, this is a popular photo among tourists.

 Dublin really has quite a mix of architecture, old and new, and that was true of the area where we booked our hotel.